jfpalchak/merch-site/README.md

 # Merch Site

-#### A simple React application for conditionally rendering multiple different components, and allowing users create, delete, update, and buy/restock listed products.
+#### A simple React application for conditionally rendering multiple different components and implementing full CRUD functionality.

 #### By Joey Palchak